-Safety drills will occur at times established by the school board or its designee.
+Safety drills will occur at times established by the school board.
 Students are required to be silent and shall comply with the directives of school officials during emergency drills.
-There will be a minimum of three (3) evacuation drills, a minimum of one (1) severe weather (shelter-in-place) drill, a minimum of one (1) law enforcement drill, and a minimum of one (1) bus evacuation drill each school year.
+There will be a minimum of three (3) evacuation drills, a minimum of one (1) severe weather (shelter-in-place) drill, a minimum of one (1) law enforcement drill to address an active shooter incident, and a minimum of one (1) bus evacuation drill each school year.
 There may be other drills at the direction of the administration.
-Drill will not be preceded by a warning to the students.
+Drills will not be preceded by a warning to the students.